 If a participant loan is in excess of the maximum amount allowed, only the excess portion is taxable.
 For example, a $60,000 non-principal residence loan would trigger a $10,000 deemed distribution.
 If a participant loan doesn’t satisfy the 5-year, quarterly payment requirement, the entire loan is taxable, including a loan that is within the dollar limit.
 For example, a non-principal residence loan for $5,000 with a 6-year repayment period is made.
 Since the 5-year repayment term limit is exceeded, the entire $5,000 is taxable even though it is within the dollar limit.
 Similarly, if the loan was properly set up as a 5 year loan but provided for 5 annual payments, the entire $5,000 is taxable as a deemed distribution.
 Whether due to a participant or an administrator error, a loan that goes into default is a deemed distribution of the entire unpaid loan balance plus accrued interest results.

 There are three correction methods for participant loans that do not comply with IRC Section 72(p).
-If successful, the use of VCP removes the IRC Section 72(p) deemed distribution tax reporting requirements (Rev. Proc.
-2016-51).
+If successful, the use of VCP, or Audit CAP or in some cases, SCP removes the IRC Section 72(p) deemed distribution tax reporting requirements (Rev. Proc.
+2019-19).
 These corrections are only allowed if the normal maximum period for repayment of the loan has not expired.
 The IRS reserves the right to limit the use of the correction methods to situations that it considers appropriate, for example, where the loan failure is caused by employer action.

 Where a plan loan has exceeded the dollar limit, correction will be permitted if there is a payment to the plan based on the excess loan amount.
 If loan repayments were made before correction, the prior repayments may be applied either: